RaghadAlzahranii/Food-waste-analysis/README.md

 The dataset used for this analysis is publicly available on Kaggle.
 You can download it from the following link:
 Kaggle Dataset: Food Waste Data

-📑 Steps for Analysis:

-	1. Import Libraries and Load Data
-Load the necessary libraries like pandas, seaborn, and matplotlib, and read the dataset into a dataframe.
-	2. Exploratory Data Analysis (EDA)
-Conduct a preliminary exploration of the dataset, including checking for missing values, duplicates, and understanding the shape and features of the data.
-	3. Calculate Key Metrics
-	•	Total food waste globally across households, retail, and food services.
-	•	People who could have been fed using wasted food (assuming 500 kg of food per person per year).
-	•	Carbon emissions resulting from food waste.
-	4. Data Visualizations
-Create static plots using Seaborn and Matplotlib to visualize:
-	•	Food waste by region and sector.
-	•	Carbon emissions by region.
-	•	Total food waste by sector.

 🔍 Key Notes: